YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLINVSWITCHLMT
 ------------------

-JNLINVSWITCHLMT, Specified AUTOSWITCHLIMIT xxxx falls outside of allowed limits aaaa and bbbb
+JNLINVSWITCHLMT, Journal AUTOSWITCHLIMIT xxxx falls outside of allowed limits aaaa and bbbb

 MUPIP Error: This indicates that the specified autoswitchlimit for the journal file is outside of the allowed range [that is indicated in the error message].